Chapter 1

 Background:

 David Bordwell is a well-known film critic who discusses the formal properties of film on his blog, Observations on Film Art.
-This blog has been shared by his wife Kirstin Thompson too.
+His wife, Kirstin Thompson, has also shared this blog.
 He had been writing so many books on films and had also edited a book in 1996 with the philosopher Noel, Post-Theory: Reconstructing Film Studies.
 Bordwell and Thompson also published a book with the name Making Meaning: Inference and Rhetoric in the Interpretation of Cinema which was published in 1989 and is still in use.
-This book is helpful in understanding, how to critic the movie.
-In this book, he introduced a theory which is helpful to understand the best way to critic a movie or film.
+This book is helpful in understanding how to critique the movie.
+In this book, he introduced a theory which is helpful in understanding the best way to critique a movie or film.

 Bordwell’s Four Levels of Meaning

-Bordwell published a book Making Meaning in 1989 and then by this book he introduced a four level theory in 2000 to understand the meaning of any film or movie.
-He introduced the four level of theory which are referential meaning, explicit meaning, implicit meaning, and symptomatic meaning.
-This means that to understand the film we have to watch in four perspectives then we will be able to understand it’s all terms and hidden meanings.
+Bordwell published a book, Making Meaning, in 1989, and then by this book, he introduced a four-level theory in 2000 to understand the meaning of any film or movie.
+He introduced the four levels of theory, which are referential meaning, explicit meaning, implicit meaning, and symptomatic meaning.
+This means that to understand the film, we have to watch it from four perspectives, and then we will be able to understand all its terms and hidden meanings.
 In short, without understanding these four levels, we cannot make sense of a film.
-Now it is essential to understand that what are these four levels and to which terms they refer to?
+Now, it is essential to understand what are these four levels and to which terms they refer.

 Referential Meaning:

-It helps to understand the world of the film which means that it helps to understand the environment defined in the movie, such as the Chicago city is a windy city.
-It also helps to understand the diegesis of the film which defines the fictions and the spatial coordinates created by the film.
-It also provides the knowledge of film conventions and the conceptions of time, space, and causality, such as cultural literacy.
-It means the referential meaning one can understand the film belong to which city, or country, or culture and how the people are living in that place and culture.
-It provides the information about the weather, living style, and thinking of the place.
+It helps to understand the world of the film, which means that it helps to understand the environment defined in the movie, such as Chicago, which is a windy city.
+It also helps to understand the diegesis of the film, which defines the fictions and the spatial coordinates created by the film.
+It also provides knowledge of film conventions and the conceptions of time, space, and causality, such as cultural literacy.
+It means the referential meaning one can understand the film belongs to which city, country, or culture and how the people are living in that place and culture.
+It provides information about the weather, living style, and thinking of the place.
 In short, it provides the environmental information of the film (Animals, 2016).

 Explicit Meaning: